Kevin Newman Player Props: Reds vs. Phillies

 Kevin Newman At The Plate

-- Newman is batting .167 with a home run and a walk.
+- Newman is hitting .154 with a home run and a walk.

-- In three of eight games this year, Newman has picked up at least one hit, including one game with multiple hits.
+- Newman has picked up a hit in three games this year (33.3%), including one multi-hit game.

-- In two games this year, Newman has picked up an RBI, and in both of those games he had multiple runs batted in.
+- In two games this year, Newman has driven in a run, and in both of those games he had multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.